TatuArvela/Freenote/README.md

 An open-source note-taking application.

 ## Client
 The client adorns a Microsoft Ribbon style user interface, and is built using Node.js, Webpack, Preact, Redux and Sass.
-Express is used for running the project on a development server.

 I must give credit to these great reference projects:
 * https://github.com/developit/zero-to-preact